Areas of Expertise

 - The San Francisco First Offender Prostitution Program study was not methodologically sound enough to assert that john schools are successful.
 MORE

-Rachel Lovell, Senior Research Associate at Case Western Reserve University, is an expert in gender-based violence, sexual assault, human sex trafficking and intimate partner violence.
+Rachel Lovell, Research Assistant Professor at the Begun Center for Violence Prevention and Education at Case Western University, is an expert in gender-based violence, sexual assault, human sex trafficking and intimate partner violence.

-Lovell works with the Begun Center for Violence Prevention Research and Education and is Co-PI research partner on a Sexual Assault Kit Initiative funded by the Bureau of Justice Assistance in collaboration with the Cuyahoga County Prosecutor’s Office.
+Lovell is Co-PI research partner on a Sexual Assault Kit Initiative funded by the Bureau of Justice Assistance in collaboration with the Cuyahoga County Prosecutor’s Office.
 She consulted with the Cleveland Clinic, the Cuyahoga County Department of Children and Family Services, the Cuyahoga County Family and Children First Council, the Ohio Suicide Prevention Foundation, the Begun Foundation and the Social Science Research Center at DePaul University.

 She has been published in academic journals and authored Gender Differences in Occupational-Career Interruptions: A Comparative Analysis of the United States, Sweden and Poland.